Read Preble Street’s Legislative Priorities for the regular session of the 132nd Maine Legislature here.

 Hunger and homelessness have been on the rise in Maine post-pandemic, leaving thousands of fellow Mainers without enough food and without shelter or housing.
-Lack of available housing and shelter options leaves many experiencing homelessness with no choice other than to shelter outside, which leads to increased interactions with law enforcement and a lack of ongoing connection to resources.
+Lack of available housing and shelter options leaves many experiencing homelessness with no choice other than to shelter outside.
+This leads to increased interactions with law enforcement and fewer connections to critical resources, like food and housing assistance, medical treatment, and more.
 Issues of housing and food insecurity, homelessness, and poverty disproportionately impact Mainers of color.
-A 2020 calculation of people accessing services in ten Preble Street programs showed that 22% are BIPOC (Black, Indigenous, or People of Color) – more than three times the percentage of BIPOC individuals in Maine.
+A 2020 calculation of people accessing services in ten Preble Street programs showed that 22% are BIPOC (Black, Indigenous, or People of Color) – roughly four times more than the percentage of BIPOC individuals in Maine.

 YOU and your network of family and friends can help us create real change this year.
-Thanks to House Speaker Rachel Talbot Ross, and other advocates who serve in the Maine legislature, there are several proposed bills this session offering unique opportunities to address many of these issues and create a better future for everyone who lives here.
-Preble Street and our partners are advocating for additional resources, support for the people who need it most, and the creation of better systems that will help end hunger, homelessness, and racial inequities.
+Thanks to advocates who serve in the Maine legislature, there are several proposed bills this session offering unique opportunities to address many of these issues and create a better future for everyone who lives here.
+Preble Street and our partners are advocating for expanded access to essential services, support for the people who need it most, and the creation of better systems that will help end hunger, homelessness, and racial inequities.
+Our top priorities for the legislative session are…

 During the spring of 2024, Preble Street was successful in securing three years of $2.5 million in funding for low-barrier shelters in Maine.
-This will help staff and keep open the five critically important privately operated, low-barrier shelters in our state, which our most vulnerable neighbors and community members.
+This will help staff and keep open the five critically important privately operated, low-barrier shelters in our state, which our most vulnerable neighbors and community members rely on.

 Follow us on Facebook, Instagram, and Twitter and/or sign up for advocacy alerts to stay informed!